MileHacker Logo

 Regional Specialties

 • Moradabadi Biryani: This variation is renowned for its relatively milder spice profile compared to other biryanis.
-It often comes with a distinct, tangy chutney.
+It frequently comes with a distinct, tangy chutney.

-• Shared Culinary Traits: Beyond its signature biryani, Moradabad shares many culinary similarities with other cities in Western Uttar Pradesh.
+• Shared Culinary Traits: Beyond its signature biryani, Moradabad shares many culinary similarities with other cities in The western part of Uttar Pradesh.
 This results in a consistent regional taste.

 • Meal Times: Breakfast typically appears from 7:00 AM to 10:00 AM.
 Lunch usually takes place from 1:00 PM to 3:00 PM.
 Dinner, the main meal, generally begins from 8:FROM 12:00 am onwards.